grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint-1/README.md

 # Checkpoint 1

 ## Our Questions from the Proposal (altered a bit)
-1. Can we acquire old allegation data from the Invisible Institute (Rajiv Sinclair) and add that data to our database as new table(s).
+1. Can we acquire old allegation data from the Invisible Institute (Rajiv Sinclair) and add that data to our database as new table(s)?
 2. What allegations have changed?
 	* Time permitting: what categories of allegations are changed the most?
 3. Which investigators/administrators most often changed the category of allegation (e.g. “Sexual assault” => “Illegal Search and Seizure”)